Ball Pythons: Profile and Information

 • Life expectancy: Can live for 20 to 30 years.
 Some even live up to 50 years.

-Behavior and temperament
+Behavior and Temperament

 With proper care, ball pythons can live for a very long time, and young ball pythons can grow up to a foot every year for three years.

-Housing a ball python
+Housing a Ball Python

 Ball pythons aren’t overly active snakes.
 They would remain comfortable even in smaller enclosures.
-For younger snakes, “10 to 20-gallon tank can be used”, while a 30-gallon tank is suitable for adult ball pythons.
+For younger snakes, a “10 to 20-gallon tank can be used”, while a 30-gallon tank is suitable for adult ball pythons.

 You can create a comfortable environment for them by including newsprint, shredded bark, and AstroTurf.
-AstroTurf can easily be cut into few pieces till it fits the enclosure.
+AstroTurf can easily be cut into a few pieces till it fits the enclosure.

 Sturdy branches and dark corners where they can hide should be provided.
-Snakes like to go into hiding sometimes that way they feel more secure.
+Snakes like to go into hiding sometimes; that way, they feel more secure.

 The cage should maintain a temperature between 27 to 29 C (80 and 85 F) during the day, with a resting spot of around 32 C (90 F).
 Temperature can drop to about 23 to 24 C (75 F) at night, provided an area of 80 F is available.